Rafail-Drakakis/Sudoku/README.md

 ## Description

-This repository contains implementations of a Sudoku solver in three different programming languages: Python, Java, and C.
+This repository contains implementations of a Sudoku maker, solver, and generator in three different programming languages: Python, Java, and C.

 ## Instructions